Father Michael McCarthy

-The case of Father Michael McCarthy was examined in greater detail by the 2005 grand jury during its investigation into the Archdiocese of Philadelphia.
-According to the documents it reviewed, Cardinal Anthony Bevilacqua promoted McCarthy to a pastorate at Epiphany parish mere months after being personally informed of sexual abuse allegations involving McCarthy.
+Father Michael McCarthy was ordained a priest in 1965 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, he was featured in the Philadelphia 2005 Grand Jury Report.
+According to the report, Cardinal Anthony Bevilacqua promoted McCarthy to a pastorate at Epiphany parish mere months after being personally informed of sexual abuse allegations involving McCarthy.
 Former Secretary for Clergy Msgr.
 William Lynn also attempted to convince experts at St. Luke Institute, a notorious treatment facility for pedophile priests in Suitland, Maryland, to change their diagnosis of McCarthy as an ephebophile – someone who is sexually attracted to adolescents – so that he could return to ministry.

 THE 1986 ALLEGATION THAT WENT IGNORED